comp0160/comp0160.github.io/lab9.md

 **Analyse the data.**

 Like last week, results will need to be retrieved from the headsets.
-We will again, do this after the lab and post the files to Moodle, so you probably won't have the chance to do any analysis during the session.
+We will again do this after the lab and post the files to Moodle, so you probably won't have the chance to do any analysis during the session.
 But if you finish the experiments with a lot of time to spare, ask the tutors — we may be able